jnbdz/amadla-cloud-Linode/README.md

 - Vault setup:
     - When adding the API key make the key name of the secret is the same as the environment variable name: **LINODE_API_TOKEN**
     - Also make sure you use the right path and that you are using [*key/value* as the storage engine](https://developer.hashicorp.com/vault/docs/secrets/kv/kv-v2)
+- Environment variable:
+    - You can also `export` the value in the same terminal session where you are executing `amadla-cli` or in the `.env` file

 ## :copyright: Credits
 [./assets/linode-logo.svg](./assets/linode-logo.svg) - Copyright https://www.linode.com/